brooklynacademyofmusic/tessiflow/README.md

     install.packages("remotes")
     remotes::install github("skysyzygy/tessiflow")

+Install miniconda using the helpers in the reticulate package:

+    reticulate::install_miniconda(PATH_TO_INSTALL)

+If miniconda is installed in a non-default location, set an environment variable `RETICULATE_MINICONDA_PATH` to the location of the install.

 Create a yml file in your R_USER directory called `config.yml` and add the following keys to it, filling in information for your particular